-Open Day - Saturday 13th October 10am - 1pm
+Next Open Day - Saturday 2nd February 10am - 1pm

-Economics is the study of scarcity and concerns the allocation of society’s scarce resources amongst their many competing uses.
-It looks at the way the world works.
-You will study the forces that shape our lives, such as the behavioural factors that influence our decision-making, growing inequalities and employment prospects, the opportunities and challenges facing a post-Brexit UK, the importance of aid and international trade for economic development, and the impact of environmental factors.
+Economics is the study of scarcity, and concerns the allocation of society’s scarce resources amongst their many competing uses; it looks at the way the world works.
+You will study the forces that shape our lives, such as the behavioural factors that influence our decision-making, growing inequalities and employment prospects; the opportunities and challenges facing a post-Brexit UK; the importance of aid and international trade for economic development; and the impact of environmental factors.

-In macroeconomics, you will learn about how a government attempts to manage the economy, and deal with unexpected economic shocks, using the various tools it has available, in order to meet the four key macroeconomic objectives, and achieve its overriding aim of maximising the welfare of its citizens.
+In macroeconomics you will learn about how a government attempts to manage the economy, and deal with unexpected economic shocks, using the various tools it has available, in order to meet the four key macroeconomic objectives, and achieve its overriding aim of maximising the welfare of its citizens.

-At least two 5s and three 4s at GCSE, including at least a 6 in GCSE Maths and a grade 5 in English Language.
+At least two 5s and three 4s at GCSE, including at least a 6 in Maths and a grade 5 in English Language.